michsu0927/sitemap_web_analysis/README.md

 # 🗺️ Sitemap Analysis Tool

 A website structure and SEO analyzer that accepts input from **Web frontend** or **CLI**.
+Pages are rendered with Playwright and optionally analyzed with Azure OpenAI for semantic SEO scores.
 Each analysis task is assigned a UUID, and results are stored in HTML, JSON, and TXT formats for sharing, reporting, or programmatic use.

 ---